Lee Goldberg: Writing

-His novel True Fiction, published by Amazon/Thomas & Mercer in April 2018.
+His novel True Fiction, was published by Amazon/Thomas & Mercer in April 2018.
 It was followed by Killer Thriller in February 2019 and Fake Truth in April 2020.
 All three books are "Ian Ludlow" thrillers, the novelist hero sharing the same name as the pseudonym that Goldberg used to write his .357 Vigilante paperbacks when he was in college in the 1980s.